 How can you guide visitors through an area on a specific path?
 How can you indicate the location of the next experience?
 How can you include augmented information about the location itself, without the context of other elements?

-With spatial tracking, it is possible to create a very detailed 3D scan of an entire location and use that digital representation called point cloud to add virtual content (3D models, audio, video, etc.) to the scene, including visual guidance.
+With spatial AR, it is possible to create a very detailed 3D scan of an entire location and use that digital representation called point cloud to add virtual content (3D models, audio, video, etc.) to the scene, including visual guidance.

 This technology opens up a new world of possibilities for augmented reality.
 Initially, it was “limited” to contained spaces (e.g. factories, airports, museums), but as the technology is maturing, the entire world could become a vision-based AR experience.
 This concept is commonly known as “the AR Cloud” and all that remains is for someone to devote themselves to scanning the planet and storing that information.